Case Study

 United Kingdom

-The brief
+The challenge

 Attracted by economies of scale

-Following an initial discussion with DoiT, AMIGO realized that not only could it reduce its costs by partnering with DoiT, it could benefit from DoiT’s other services too.
+Following an initial discussion with DoiT, Good Growth realized that not only could it reduce its costs by partnering with DoiT, it could benefit from DoiT’s other services too.
 Burrill says: “Before we’d even signed the contract, DoiT was giving us preemptive support.
 Seeing how much knowledge they could share with us while reducing our overheads by having one billing provider made working with them a no-brainer.”

 The DoiT onboarding process was simple and seamless.
 “We were given an overview of the DoiT console and all its features and what we needed to do to integrate it,” says Burrill.
 “And from the beginning we were encouraged to open as many support tickets as we wanted, and all our initial queries were quickly answered.”